Code Development Guidelines¶

 Examples in PlasmaPy are written as Jupyter notebooks, taking advantage of their mature ecosystems.
 They are located in docs/notebooks. nbsphinx takes care of executing them at documentation build time and including them in the documentation.

-Please note that it is necessary to store notebooks with their outputs stripped (use the “Edit -> Clear all outputs” option).
+Please note that it is necessary to store notebooks with their outputs stripped (use the “Edit -> Clear all” option in JupyterLab and the “Cell -> All Output -> Clear” option in the “classic” Jupyter Notebook).
 This accomplishes two goals:

 In the future, verifying and running this step may be automated via a GitHub bot.
 Currently, reviewers should ensure that submitted notebooks have outputs stripped.